Pavelezl/Imperative-Programming/README.md

   - Class 10: Data Structures: Indexed collections; Arrays.
   - Class 11: Literal objects
   - Class 12: More exercises on literal objects, how to traverse them and how to modify their parameters.
-  - Class 13: More exercises on functions, iterations, loops and arrays.
   - [Class 13](https://github.com/Pavelezl/Imperative-Programming-CodingExercises/files/10250050/Ejercitacion.Mesa.de.Trabajo.-.CS13.docx.pdf): Loops and Iterations Exercises.
   - Class 14: More exercises on arrays.
   - Class 15: Bidimensional arrays, iterations and loops.